liuxukun2000/liuxukun2000.github.io/_pages/main-pages/index.md

 ## News and Updates
+- **💼 October 2024**: I Joined Eigent AI as an intern, where I’m responsible for maintaining the [Camel.AI](https://github.com/camel-ai/camel) open-source library.
+Thrilled to collaborate with developers from around the world!
 - **🚀 July 2024**: We launched *ADED*, an innovative framework designed to significantly enhance the decoding speed and efficiency of large language models.
 See our website [here](https://sites.google.com/view/aded-page/home)!
 - **🚀 July 2024**: Our paper *LawLLM* is accepted at the 33rd ACM International Conference on Information and Knowledge Management (CIKM 2024) .
 See you in Boise!🌎
 - **👉 October 2023**: The companion paper of *Gentopia* was accepted by #EMNLP 23.
 See you in Singapore! 🦙🌎